kanzitelli/rnn-starter/README.md

 ## Known issues (warnings)

 - _Large title is not shown on 2nd+ tab_.
 This [issue](https://github.com/software-mansion/react-native-screens/issues/649) exists and there is a [patch](https://github.com/software-mansion/react-native-screens/issues/649#issuecomment-727553714) for fixing it.
 You can find it in `patches/react-native+0.64.2.patch`.
 It will be autorun when you do `yarn add/remove/etc`.
-- _Crash on Android when app is launched_.
-Might happen in debug mode.
-Android Studio shows very weird message about it.
-So the solution is to tap on other tab when layout is shown or comment sections code in Settings screen.
 - _Dark Mode on Android_.
 Android doesn't toggle top and tab bars' background color to dark when dark mode is toggled on.
 However it happens so on iOS.
 As a workaround, we can subscribe to toggle events and then using `Navigation.mergeOptions` & `Navigation.setDefaultOptions` to change stylings for navigations and tab bars.
 Anyways, it needs some time to dive into it and come up with better solution from native side.
 - _Over-The-Air Updates_.
 They have been removed from the current version as I had some problems publishing one of the apps to AppStore.
 Check out [my tweet](https://twitter.com/kanzitelli/status/1398229619862642692) and be aware of the issue if you'd like to use them anyways.